 All students at the university get your own student email account automatically as part of your network account.
 The system used for students at Stirling is Outlook Web App (OWA) which is part of Microsoft's Office365 offering.

 You must use your university email account as it is the official means by which the university will contact you and we can identify you by your email address when you contact us.
 You can also use your university email for personal email.

 Your email address takes the form of your firstname.lastname@example.org

 About Outlook Web App

-On 30 January 2013, the student email system was upgraded to a cloud-based service, Microsoft Office 365, utilising the Microsoft Outlook Web App.
-The benefits of this new service include most of the features of the full version of Microsoft Outlook, but in a web page:
+The student email system is a cloud-based service, Microsoft Office 365, utilising the Microsoft Outlook Web App.
+The benefits of this service include most of the features of the full version of Microsoft Outlook, but in a web page:

 There are a few different routes into your email account: